Time Of My Life: World Premiere Reviews

 Time Of My Life is a bleak play about the failure to acknowledge happiness and the disintegration of relationships.

 Its structure imparts it with a terrifying inexorability, driving you towards a painful ending that you hope never to reach because you know what it is already.
-Like Marlowe's
+Like Marlowe's Dr Faustus, these characters are damned from the very beginning."

 (Yorkshire Post, 23 April 1992)